ii.

 Don’t ever make things up.
 Write only what you see.

-Name the woods and you’ll have named the world,
+Name the woods and you’ll have named the world, he said.

 He tore some pages off and handed me his pad.